Astrac/vimtegrate/README.md

 * The quickfix window is shown
 * The cursor is sent back to the last window

+The plugin will report both compilation and test failures.

 ## Customization

 From the `astrac.vimtegrate.Plugin` class: